 The Arizona Monsoon Season is generally looked forward to in Arizona.
 If you just think of a “Monsoon” – you might have an idea of what it means.
 Maybe from films & photos of relentless rain coming down in the south Pacific.

-Countries like India, Bangladesh, Vietnam, etc. Mostly those influenced from winds over the Indian Ocean.
+Countries like India, Bangladesh, Vietnam, etc. Mostly those influenced by winds over the Indian Ocean.
 Which at certain times of the year precipitates continuous clouds & rain, causing flooding.

 Well… meet the Monsoon season in Arizona and the Southwest!

 Monsoon Season In Arizona

 The weather can be intense!
 Action-packed storms include vivid lightning shows and thunder from all directions.
 Rain is so forceful, it can feel like a tempest!

 Personally, we love this time of year!
 We love watching thunderstorms while sheltered under our back patio roof.
 Lightning bolts give an amazing light show.
 Entire storms can be eye-popping.